dps923/winter2020/notes/table-view-add-item.md

 Typically, these controllers will manage a view that is presented modally (i.e. it slides up from the bottom).

 The usual tasks for these scenarios include *add new item*, or *edit existing item*, or *show more detail*.
 We also can use this technique for presenting a table view or picker view, when used as an item-selection UI object.

+On the storyboard, create a new scene, and embed it in a nav controller.
+Set its other typical properties.

 We suggest that you write the protocol in the controller source code module, near the top, before the controller's `class` declaration.